 Multimap m1 is not greater than or equal to m2.

-In the above example, there are two multimaps m1 and m2. m1 and m2 contains one element.
-When we compare both multimaps then it will display the message "multimap m1 is greater than or equal to m2" and after adding one more element to m2, it will display the message "multimap m1 is not greater than or equal to m2".
+In the scenario provided, there are two multimaps denoted as m1 and m2, each holding a single element.
+Upon comparing the two multimaps, the output will indicate that "multimap m1 is greater than or equal to m2."
+However, upon adding an additional element to m2, the result will change to indicate that "multimap m1 is not greater than or equal to m2."

 Example 2